-Put the new disk on, remembering to align the Torx

-Screw hole onto the hub.
-When re-fitting the screw, I put some medium thread lock on to keep it in place.
+Put the new disk on, remembering to align the Torx Screw hole onto the hub.
+When re-fitting the screw, do not put thread lock on as it will be secure enough.

 Using the Torque Wrench, set it for 35Nm and tighten the Torx screw.
 Tap the Disk on fully and check the torque setting again.